Loso's Way: Background

 A deluxe album was released on the same day as the standard release.
 The edition features a bonus DVD, (Loso's Way, the movie).
 The movie features Fabolous (and three of his friends).
 Fabolous is leaving a restaurant when he is shot.
 His friends quickly rush Fabolous to the hospital, but are stopped by the police after running a red light.
 Fellow rapper Styles P has a role in the movie.
 DJ Clue, DJ Khaled, Jadakiss, Swizz Beatz, DJ Envy, and Ryan Leslie make cameo appearances.
 The movie Loso's Way runs for 33:03 minutes.
 In order to view Loso's Way the movie, the deluxe album Loso's Way must be purchased.

 Critical reception

 Loso's Way got a score of 66 out of 100 from Metacritic based on positive reviews from music critics.
 Several critics pointed out that the album revealed Fabolous' lyrical strengths and weaknesses.

+AllMusic editor David Jeffries wrote that while "a concept album from a punch line rapper is an unattractive proposition," it was "fortunate that Loso's Way strays off topic" and ends up as "a standard issue Fabolous album with big singles [...] and the usual redundancy."
+He concluded that "this not-so-conceptual-after-all album points out both the rapper's limitations and his strengths."
 Slava Kuperstein of HipHopDX gave the album a 3.5 out of five stars and stated that Loso's Way may be the first completely focused album Fabolous has ever dropped, and the results confirm what all the hype was for in the first place.